AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ## 🛏️ HAs Hedged Amounts

-When HAs enter the core module, they specify a position size denominated in collateral, representing an amount of the collateral reserves they are hedging.
-Yet from a core module perspective, when HAs come in, they insure a fixed amount of stablecoins.
+When HAs enter Angle Core module, they specify a position size denominated in collateral, representing an amount of the collateral reserves they are hedging.
+Yet from a contracts perspective, when HAs come in, they insure a fixed amount of stablecoins.

 This quantity remains constant and only depends on variables fixed upon HAs entry.
-So while HAs only see that they back an amount of collateral from users, from a core module perspective, each HA insures the core module for a fixed amount of stablecoins.
-This is what the accounting of the core module keeps track of when determining when to let new HAs come in or not.
+So while HAs only see that they back an amount of collateral from users, from a contract perspective, each HA insures the Core module for a fixed amount of stablecoins.
+This is what the accounting of the Core module keeps track of when determining when to let new HAs come in or not.

 The total amount hedged by HAs for a given collateral/stablecoin pair is hence the sum of the product between the amount committed by HAs and their entry price: it is a measure of how much stablecoins issued are backed and insured.

-This quantity is compared to the amount of collateral `in stablecoin value` needed by the core module to pay back users in case they all want to burn their stablecoins.
+This quantity is compared to the amount of collateral `in stablecoin value` needed by the Core module to pay back users in case they all want to burn their stablecoins.
 For example, if some users bring 1 wETH to mint 2000 agEUR, and others burn 1000 agEUR, the amount to hedge is 1000 EUR of wETH.
 HAs can hedge a fraction of this quantity (close to 100%): this is called the target hedge amount.

-The hedge ratio of the core module **for a given stablecoin/collateral pair** is hence defined as:
+The hedge ratio of Angle Core module **for a given stablecoin/collateral pair** is hence defined as:

 $$
 \texttt{Hedge Ratio} = \frac{\texttt{Total amount hedged by HAs in stablecoin}}{\texttt{Total value of stablecoins issued}}
 $$

-## 🏢 Insurance of the core module Against Collateral Volatility
+## 🏢 Insurance of the Core module Against Collateral Volatility

-Here we explain in a more imaged way how the core module can always have enough collateral to pay back users burning stablecoins in case of price changes of the collateral.
+Here we explain in a more imaged way how the Core module can always have enough collateral to pay back users burning stablecoins in case of price changes of the collateral.

-If HAs have a 6x leverage and back all the collateral in the core module that was used to issue stablecoins:
+If HAs have a 6x leverage and back all the collateral in the Core module that was used to issue stablecoins:

 ![](../../.gitbook/assets/h13.jpg)